-Table 3: Attitude of students towards online learning

-Figure 2: Attitude of students towards online learning
+Fig. 2.
+Attitude of students towards online learning

 Table-3 shows and figure 2 shows the attitude of students towards online learning, based on the scores obtained from the questionnaire, reveals a diverse range of perceptions.
 The distribution of scores across the different levels of attitude provides insight into how students perceive and engage with online learning.